haidarnasralla/blackjack/README.md

 - Accurate scoring rules, including dynamic Ace value adjustment.
 - Comprehensive game logic with hit and stand functionality.
 - Automated testing for all components and acceptance scenarios.
+- A command line interface for an interactive Blackjack experience.

 ### Key Components